The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 \- 180-second cooldowns and tinctures at opener and second Irresistible Grace.

 Note that the second use of 90-second cooldowns like Delirium should be held briefly after FCA to align with 60-second and 120-second cooldowns.
 The final use will be slightly misaligned with the rest of the burst window, but FCB downtime forces a certain amount of drift regardless.
-If have a Ninja in your party and you are confident in a faster kill, they will want to delay the post-FCB Trick Attack to better align with the burst window after Irresistible Grace.
-You should still use your own 60-second cooldowns according to this plan unless
+If have a Ninja in your party, they will want to delay the post-FCB Trick Attack to align with the full burst window after Irresistible Grace if you are confident in a faster kill.
+You should still use your own 60-second cooldowns according to this plan unless you are killing before the third prison even falls.
+They must still be used immediately after FCB and then again as they come up to avoid losing a use.

-but you should still

- If you have a Ninja in your party, this cooldown plan assumes that they will forego alignment with the final burst window in order to gain a use of Trick Attack; if you are confident in a faster kill, they should hold their

-This cooldown plan assumes that the

-cooldown alignment assumes that

-If you have a Ninja in your party, decide whether

-Trick Attack

-Players who are taking later prisons

-push them slightly out of

- Players who are taking the later prisons at enrage sequence can gain a use of 60-second cooldowns by using them immediately after FCB and misaligning them with the  rest of the

-You can align your

-post-FCA, ate Calbiration

-Tinctures should be used at the opener and before enrage.
-The second use of third use of 120-second cooldowns should be held for the second tincture.

-until the final buff window.

 Plan your opener around having 8 GCDs before stopping for Ordained Stillness if it comes first.
 Blood Weapon does not need to be used immediately if you have enough blood banked to summon Living Shadow because Fate Calibration Beta will prevent you from gaining or losing a use regardless.
 Untarget the boss for Ordained Stillness to prevent autoattacks from triggering it rather than performing the additional action of sheathing your weapon.
 You can sneak in an extra GCD after Stillness if it comes first, or after The Final Word if Ordained Motion is first.

-If your group has strong 120-second cooldown buffs, it may be worth it to hold your second Delirium in the phase to align with the second use of them.

-60-second cooldowns must be used ASAP after Fate Calibration Beta and used again as they come up to avoid losing a use to Temporal Prison.

 Discuss with your cotank and healers how you want to handle the tankbusters in this phase.
 Two of them should be handled with invulns, and one of them with conventional cooldowns.
 Regardless of which buster you use Living Dead for, you can use Dark Mind + TBN to survive the first hit and give your healers a slightly longer window to cleanse Walking Dead.